aidangadberry/facenovel/README.md

 ## Features

-As of now, all you can do on Facenovel is grow your network.
-Once you create an account, you are able to add friends, respond to friend requests, and view their profiles.
+As of now, all you can do on Facenovel is create posts with friends.
+Once you create an account, you are able to add friends, view their profiles, and share your thoughts.

 ### Signup Page